Radio You Need To Know

 Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

 WYSU began broadcasting in October 1969 with the goal to offer the community high-quality arts and educational programming.
 This mission has only been possible due to the stability of the station’s four main funding sources: university support, membership, underwriting, and the CPB Community Service Grant (CSG).
-The station continues on the road to recover from the pandemic, but not all the support pillars are as solid as they once were.
-Primarily because of a statewide trend in lower higher education enrollment, the amount of university support is significantly lower than the pre-pandemic level, and the outlook isn’t positive for a return to that previous level, which directly impacts staffing levels.
-Underwriting support is slowly improving with the return of arts-related underwriting support, but challenges remain, and new challenges are developing (i.e. the loss of large legacy station underwriters, the increasing popularity of targeted digital advertising, a substantial reduction in the advertising rates charged by commercial radio stations in the market).
-The station development staff is doing its best to respond to these new challenges.
+The station continues on the road to recovery from the pandemic, but not all the support pillars are as solid as they once were.
+Primarily because of a statewide trend in lower higher education enrollment, the amount of university support continues to be significantly lower than pre-pandemic levels, and the outlook isn’t positive for a return to that previous level, which directly impacts staffing levels.
+Underwriting support continues to slowly improve with the return of arts-related underwriting support, but substantial challenges remain, and new challenges are developing (i.e. the loss of large legacy station underwriters, the increasing popularity of targeted digital advertising, and the significant reduction of local and regional radio advertising in the market [which has resulted in a substantial reduction in the advertising rates charged by commercial radio stations]).
+The station development staff is doing its best to respond to these challenges.
 The amount of listener funding is mostly stable, but as has been the trend throughout much of non-profit fundraising, the number of donors has decreased, while those who remain give more.
 Thankfully, CPB CSG continues to provide steady support to the station.